loopbackio/loopback-connector-rest/README.md

-Asteroid REST Connector
+Loopback REST Connector
 =======================

 Why REST connector?
 ===================
 REST APIs are the de facto standard to access cloud services as well as many enterprise systems.
-Being able to consume REST apis in a simple and flexible way is critical to Asteroid for mobile backend developers.
+Being able to consume REST apis in a simple and flexible way is critical to Loopback for mobile backend developers.

 User experience with REST connector
 ===================================

-As an Asteroid developer, I would like t use the REST connector to:
+As an Loopback developer, I would like t use the REST connector to:

 Bind a model to a REST resource that supports CRUD operations that follow REST conventions